Lampard's son? Mount showing Chelsea doubters he can star under Tuchel | Goal.com

 Match statistics: Tottenham 0-1 Chelsea

-Ahead of kick-off, the Blues looked like they were going to line up in a 3-4-3 system but on once out the pitch, they dropped Mount into a No.10 role with Timo Werner and Callum Hudson-Odoi paired as two strikers.
+Ahead of kick-off, the Blues looked like they were going to line up in a 3-4-3 system but, once out on the pitch, they dropped Mount into a number 10 role with Timo Werner and Callum Hudson-Odoi paired as two strikers.

 It worked well with Mount dictating the play in front of a flat Spurs back four that couldn't track him.
 His spatial awareness continually allowed him to link the midfield and attack to brutal effect.